top of page

 I remember it as clear as day - the first time that I felt frustrated and even slightly angry nursing my son to sleep.
 How long was this going to take?
 Half an hour, 45 minutes?
 I felt guilty for feeling like I could not bear my son being literally attached to me any longer, but with no local support network and a fiancé who worked late at night, it felt like there was no alternative.
 As a particularly sensitive and 'spirited,' toddler, my son seemed utterly bereft whenever I unlatched him from the breast.
 The ensuing tantrum felt like more than I could manage in this season of solo-parenting on very little sleep.
 So, for a few weeks, I did nothing about trying to stop my little boy from nursing on demand, brushing it off as PMS or alike.

-After around a fortnight of feeling increasingly angry and even more guilty about the situation, I realised that I no longer enjoyed our nursing sessions in the way that I once had.
+After around a fortnight of feeling increasingly bitter and even more guilty about the situation, I realised that I no longer enjoyed our nursing sessions in the way that I once had.
 My heart sank.
 I did not want our breastfeeding journey to end like this.
 How could I introduce breastfeeding boundaries without breaking my little boy's heart and damaging our bond?
-If this resonates with you, read on - the following tips are adapted from my 33 page guide, 'Weaning with Love,' which also includes gentle guidance on night nursing and stopping nursing to sleep.
+If this resonates with you, read on - the following tips are adapted from my 40 page guide, 'Weaning with Love,' which also includes gentle guidance on night nursing and stopping nursing to sleep.

 1) Only Nurse at Certain Times of the Day

 If you want to continue to nurse your little one but feel overwhelmed by the frequency and/or duration breastfeeding on demand, try only nursing at certain times of the day.
 For instance, you may be happy to nurse first thing in the morning, before a nap and last thing at night, but not every half an hour, as your toddler might like.
-Ease this transition by communicating with your toddler ahead of time and still being a safe, calm space for them at times when you do not allow them to nurse.
+Ease this transition by communicating with your toddler ahead of time and still being a safe, calm presence for them at times when you do not allow them to nurse.

 2) Limit Nursing Sessions